What’s the Difference Between a Stand-In and Photo Double?

 Stand-Ins

-Stand-Ins (often called the second team) take the place of a principal actor for rehearsals, camera blocking, and lighting setups.
+Stand-Ins take the place of a principal actor for rehearsals, camera blocking, and lighting setups.
 They do all their work behind the scenes and are never seen on camera.
-Stand-Ins get to work closely with the actors and production crew to help ensure everyone is on the same page for every shot.
+Stand-Ins work closely with the actors and production crew to help ensure everyone is on the same page for every shot.

-There are different types of Stand-Ins that are cast depending on the needs of the production.
+Stand-Ins have different responsibilities depending on the needs and type of production.
 Here are some of the most common ones.

 Multi-Camera Stand-In

-Multi-Camera Stand-Ins primarily work on sitcoms and will often run through the entire episode in place of the principal actor to establish blocking, lighting, and camera shots.
+Multi-Camera Stand-Ins primarily work on sitcoms (That '90s Show, iCarly, Raven's Home) and will often run through the entire episode in place of the principal actor.
 Being a Multi-Cam Stand-In takes a lot of skill.
-You need to have good timing, be able to think on your feet, and memorize all lot of details quickly.
+You need to have good timing, be able to think on your feet, and memorize a lot of details quickly.

 Single Camera Stand-In

 Single Camera Stand-Ins usually need to match the actor in height, build, hair color, and complexion.
-Single cam shows (mostly one hour dramas and some half hour comedies like The Goldbergs), shoot their scenes out of order, so the Stand-In should share rehearsal information with the actor, and must remember the small blocking and prop details that may shift from scene to scene.
+Single cam shows are mostly films (Blue Beetle, Five Nights at Freddy's, Creed III), one hour dramas (Law & Order, Will Trent, The Crossover), and some half hour comedies (Girls5Eva, Only Murders in the Building, Loot).
+They shoot their scenes out of order, so the Stand-In shares rehearsal information with the actor, and must remember the small blocking and prop details that may shift from scene to scene.

 Utility Stand-In